Want to be the #1 store in your district? Start with the basics.

 • Manager Desk/office – Organize/file manager desk area ensuring everything is carefully put away.

-6. Create a Maintenance Plan
+6. Create a Daily Maintenance Plan

 Cleaning and organizing your store is just the beginning.
 The true challenge is maintaining it.
 Work with your team to develop a strategy for keeping the store in tip-top shape every day.
 Here’s how: